 - Post Secondary Liaison – Promote the profession of HR to students and encourage students to connect with the HR community.

 - Volunteering – Work with AC member to create meaningful volunteer opportunities for members.
 Recruit place, and retain volunteers to support program and service delivery in the region.

 All Advisory Council volunteers are expected to:

 - be a HRMA member in good standing.

 - make a commitment to the council for at least one year.

 - attend monthly meetings and a variety of regional events.

 - actively participate in the Council’s initiatives by leading and supporting a team of volunteers to meet their portfolio requirements.

-To learn more about HRMA in your region, please contact your local Advisory Council or Member Relations Manager.
+To learn more about HRMA in your region, please contact your local Advisory Council or Membership Services Manager.